rsnikhil/Experimental_RISCV_Feature_Model/README.md

  - read the YAML file,
  - separate the constraints into standard (present in `RISCV_Feature_Types`) and non-standard features,
- - check all constraints
+ - check all constraints (on standard features)
  - write out two files:
      - `RV32IMU_std.yaml` which "completes" the given standard features with all defaults
-     - `RV32IMU_nonstd.yam` which contains all the non-standard features.
+     - `RV32IMU_nonstd.yam` which contains all the non-standard features (as-is from the input).

    These latter two files can be read by a formal ISA spec or universal simulator to contrain its behavior.